MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ## Work Browser (Visual Refresh)

-When Microsoft Edge for Business is available, the existing Microsoft Entra ID profile on Enterprise PCs will automatically apply the new refreshed visual treatment.
+When Microsoft Edge for Business is available, the existing Microsoft Entra profile on Enterprise PCs will automatically apply the new refreshed visual treatment.

+> [!NOTE]
+> All existing Microsoft Entra profile settings stay the same, including favorites, history, and saved passwords.

 The existing Microsoft Edge icon is replaced by the Microsoft Edge for Business logo in the taskbar and other shortcuts:

 ![Microsoft Edge for Business logo](media/microsoft-edge-for-business/edge-center-logo.png)